 A typical installation using a single accelerated-bridge uses three Ethernet ports (the Primary port and apA) and five IP addresses (three on the Primary port's subnet and two on apA's subnet).

-The SD-WAN 400/800/1000 and 2000 appliances each have two pairs of accelerated bridge ports.
-The 3000 appliance has three pairs of accelerated-bridge ports.
-On the appliance, ports 1/1 and 1/2 are the accelerated pair A (apA) bridge ports, ports 1/3 and 1/4 are the apB ports, and ports 1/5 and 1/6 are the apC bridge ports.
+The CloudBridge 400/800 and CloudBridge 2000 appliances each have two pairs of accelerated bridge ports.
+The CloudBridge 3000 appliance has three pairs of accelerated-bridge ports.
+On a CloudBridge appliance, ports 1/1 and 1/2 are the accelerated pair A (apA) bridge ports, ports 1/3 and 1/4 are the apB ports, and ports 1/5 and 1/6 are the apC bridge ports.

 Ethernet cables connect your appliance to the network.
 The type of cable you need depends on the type of port used to connect to the network.
 Use a category 5e or category 6 Ethernet cable with a standard RJ-45 connector on a 10/100/1000BASE-T port.

-The appliances have one power supply, unless you have installed a second.
+A CloudBridge appliances has one power supply, unless you have installed a second.
 A separate ground cable is not required, because the three-prong plug provides grounding.
 Provide power to the appliance by installing the power cord.